department-of-veterans-affairs/va.gov-team/products/facilities/regional-offices/research/2022-9-public-contact/topline-summary.md

 >  "They need to have an extra copy, because we're not going to copy the medical records while they wait." - P4

-### 11 - Some Regional Benefit Offices are located in Federal buildings with security checkpoints, which can affect Veteran total travel time
+### 11 - Some Regional Benefit Offices are located in Federal buildings with security checkpoints, which can affect timing

-- More details on Finding #3
-- These details could be key words, actions, or test outcomes

-> Quote (if relevant)
+> Plus they have to go through security.
+So you know, if they show up at like four, and then security, we're gone by the time they get here like at 4:15, 4:30 - P8

 - - -